-It’s no surprise that Forrest Lucas and his so-called “Protect the Harvest” are attacking The Humane Society of the United States (The HSUS); they have fought nearly every common-sense animal welfare law in recent years.
+It’s no surprise that Forrest Lucas and his so-called “Protect the Harvest” are attacking the Humane Society of the United States; they have fought nearly every common-sense animal welfare law in recent years.
 Protect the Harvest apparently means protecting puppy mills, factory farms, and cruelty to companion animals.

 The HSUS works with family farmers who use humane and sustainable animal welfare practices, and who speak out against inhumane factory farm abuses such as the extreme confinement of animals in crates and cages where they can barely move an inch for their entire lives.

 - Protect the Harvest was established in 2010 by Forrest Lucas of Lucas Oil (who states he has invested more than $600,000 to start the group) along with agriculture leaders in Missouri and Iowa to oppose policy makers and activists who don’t agree with their agenda of defending Big Agribusiness, puppy mills and other abusive industries.

 - Forrest Lucas and Protect the Harvest are attacking the HSUS because they want to maintain the status quo for Big Agribusiness, puppy mills and other abusive industries.

 - Protect the Harvest is considered a front group by Source Watch and the Center for Food Safety.

 - The group attracts support from extremists like those who defend cockfighting, puppy mills and other inhumane activities.